 He passed the rule of Egypt to his son Ibrahim in 1848 that died shortly after and he died in 1849.
 He was able to leave a great legacy which shows in the famous Muhammad Ali mosque in Cairo.
 Under his rule, Egypt became a powerful nation afters series of rapid economical expansions and modernization plus he entered the international community of nations as an independent state, not as a province of the Ottoman Empire.
 He built a powerful army that depended on the scientific process, opened Egypt to European commerce and trade, and most importantly improved education to match European standards.
 He entered Egypt into industrial Egypt and created what has become known as modern Egypt.

-Through our Egypt holiday Tours from UK, you will visit amazing places in the land of Pharaohs and will learn more about the culture of Egypt.
+Through our Egypt private tour packages, you will visit amazing places in the land of Pharaohs and will learn more about the culture of Egypt.
 Check below our tours and contact us to know more:

 Egypt Tours Portal prides itself on being the best travel agency in Egypt as proven by our numerous positive reviews.